Marcantoine4581/holbertonschool-simple_shell_test/README.md

 * ```write``` (man 2 write)

 ### Compilation and Usage
-To use the Simple Shell, compile all the c files in the repository and the header,then run the resulting executable.
+To use the Simple Shell, clone this repository and compile all the c files in the repository and the header,then run the resulting executable.
 ```
 gcc *.c shell.h -o simple_shell
 ./simple_shell